How to Choose a Hospital to Give Birth at?

 Think about such things as how long you will be willing to travel once labor has started and whether you want to go to a “traditional” hospital or one with an “alternative” approach.

 Note also that some hospitals do not offer delivery for premature babies.
-(In case of premature contractions before week 34, please call an ambulance or go to one of the big hospitals.)
+(In case of premature contractions before week 34, please call an ambulance or go to a big hospital near you!)

 Visiting a Hospital